amisthiosintraining/CONTROL-Eye-Collection/README.md

 **INSTALLATION**

 1) You will NEED Loose File Loader (https://www.nexusmods.com/control/mods/11) in order to install these mods.
-2) Unzip the folder then pick the outfit and colour you desire, and copy and paste `data_pc` into your Control game folder.
+2) Go into Textures folder and pick the design/recolour you want to use.
+3) Copy and paste `data_pc` into your Control game folder.
+4) Changes should be applied, from there boot up your game and enjoy.

 `C:\Epic Games\Control`
 `C:\SteamLibrary\steamapps\common\Control`

-3) Boot up the game, and the retexture should be applied.

 **UNINSTALLATION**